-The post dinner questionnaire responses note how the monologues encouraged engagement and interaction with one participant stating, 'the performances were thought provoking and sparked conversation' and another offering, 'the moments of performance worked very well structurally to move conversation into different areas, while also offering a hook for us to attach our responses to, to link back to and to reference in the course of the conversation'.
+The post-dinner questionnaire responses note how the monologues encouraged engagement and interaction with one participant stating, 'the performances were thought provoking and sparked conversation' and another offering, 'the moments of the performance worked very well structurally to move the conversation into different areas, while also offering a hook for us to attach our responses to, to link back to and to reference in the course of the conversation'.
 Exposing my fears around death and dying in the monologues meant participants could remain in the conversation and talk about fear generally without having to expose their own.
-Using my experiences of bereavement, I could prompt a discussion and hold that discussion (and the participants) secure in the knowledge that we could returning to those experiences if at any point the conversation became too upsetting for any one individual.
-As one participant reflected, 'It was important to feel held, and to know that someone was leading the conversation [...].
+Using my experiences of bereavement, I could prompt a discussion and hold that discussion (and the participants) secure in the knowledge that we could be returning to those experiences if at any point the conversation became too upsetting for any one individual.
+As one participant reflected, 'It was important to feel held, and to know that someone was leading the conversation [. . .].
 It allowed us to relax and not feel responsible for anything other than thinking, reflecting, and sharing our experiences'.

-Theatrical strategies used in the Death Dinners
+Theatrical strategies used in the death dinners

 Commensality is defined as the practice of eating together.
-Within the Death, Dinner and Performance project, commensality allowed the ontological nuance of participation to be explored.
-The root of commensality comes from the word mensa which means eating at the same table, a fundamental social activity that both creates and cements relationships (17).
-Some suggest commensality as an act is, in and of itself, an articulation of human society; its power being the fact that it does not rely on social and cultural homogeny (18).
-Indeed, as Simmell (19) argues, 'persons who in no way share any special interest can get together over a common meal [...]
-There lies the immeasurable social significance of the meal' (19 p.130)
+Within the Death, Dinner, and Performance project, commensality allowed the ontological nuance of participation to be explored.
+The root of commensality comes from the word mensa which means eating at the same table, a fundamentally social activity that both create and cement relationships.17 Some suggest commensality as an act is, in and of itself, an articulation of human society; its power being the fact that it does not rely on social and cultural homogeny.
+18 Indeed, as Simmell 19 argues, 'persons who in no way share any special interest can get together over a common meal [...]
+There lies the immeasurable social significance of the meal'19 (p.
+130).

-In contemporary performance practice, commensality, the act of coming together to commune over food, has long since been used2.
-Socially engaged practice often uses commensality as a means to engage audience members/ participants dialectically.
-In the Death, Dinner, and Performance project, the required communality and level of participation was high.
+In contemporary performance practice, commensality, the act of coming together to commune over food, has long since been used (e.g. Reckless Sleepers' The Last Supper, 2009 and Burtin's The Midnight Soup, 2016).
+Socially engaged practice often uses commensality as a means to engage audience members/participants dialectically.
+In the Death, Dinner, and Performance project, the required communality and level of participation were high.
 Commensality worked to negate this.
-As one participant noted, 'Having something else to do (i.e., eating) is always a really great way of conversation flowing in a more organic way than I think it does when the focus is entirely on having to make that conversation'.
+As one participant noted, 'Having something else to do (i.e. eating) is always a really great way of conversation flowing in a more organic way than I think it does when the focus is entirely on having to make that conversation'.
 Indeed, almost all participants commented positively on the commensal element of the event.
 Their feedback included statements such as 'Eating, drinking wine and talking about our demise at the same time was a comfort and a funny little contradiction', 'The experience for me was very heartening'.
-'I enjoyed talking and listening', and 'Eating and chatting with wine felt like an excellent formula!'.
+'I enjoyed talking and listening' and 'Eating and chatting with wine felt like an excellent formula!'.